Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/system-architecture/class-diagrams.md

 #### `new_agent(): JSON` - Creates a new agent based on information entered in the frontend.
 This will be formatted and posted to one of the tables as a new entry that can be cited.

 #### `agent_dropdown(): JSON` - Returns all agents in the database for user selection.

+---

+## Translator Class:
+**Purpose**: Superclass which is responsible for handling the output of the Courier instances and communicating with the frontend web pages.
+It is the only class those pages will communicate with directly in the backend besides DB_Tracker.
+Inside of it is a shared data structure where the instances store their chapters, as well as functions to rank, format and return a chapter.

+### Data Fields:
+- `story_bank: Map` - Holds keys indicating which instance the  content belongs to, and values containing JSON objects grabbed from the LLM.
+This will be used to store final chapters as well as being a hub from which instances can judge each other’s products.
+- `agent_instances: int` - Keeps track of the number of Courier instances accessing the LLM.
+In case this can be set by the user later (or in case we want to return ALL of the chapters at once) the user can cite this field.

+### Methods:
+#### `rank_format(): void` - PLACEHOLDER

+#### `writing_session(): void` - Creates all couriers, has them write and refine stories, and picks one to be the final judge.

+#### `write_chapter(input: JSON): JSON` - Takes input from the frontend and sends it to the Courier instances.
+The courier instances will return their chapters to chapterbank.

+#### `make_courier(): int` - Creates an instance of the Courier class.
+Returns the instance’s assigned number and key in the chapterbank.

+#### `get_story_bank(): LinkedList` - Returns the entire chapter bank.